 Instead, consider franchise financing packages specifically designed to help potential franchisees with investing.
-NBC’s franchise funding options – which has a massively more convenient 90% approval rate – offers specialized franchise funding options and programs to make your franchise dreams a reality.
+National’s franchise funding options – which has a massively more convenient 90% approval rate – offers specialized franchise funding options and programs to make your franchise dreams a reality.

 Some entrepreneurs tap their retirement savings (e.g. 401(k), IRA, etc.) to purchase a franchise and cover associated costs.
 Obviously, the amount withdrawn is taxable at prevailing rates, and the funds can no longer generate tax-free interest.
 But that’s not where the warnings end.

 The IRS has signaled that it views the practice of using retirement funds to purchase a franchise (or any other business for that matter) as “questionable,” and a number of taxpayers who have pursued this option have found themselves slapped with a massive tax reassessment — leading to shocking 5 and 6-figure arrears bill.

 What’s more, the process of using retirement funds for an entrepreneurial investment is complex, and most people need to hire a consultant to steer them through the bureaucratic maze.

 While consultant costs vary, the price tag starts at around $5,000 and can easily exceed $10,000.